 However, this difference in rates may positively surprisingly influence your APR.
-That’s because the amount you financed will be lower because you’ll have paid a higher down payment.
+That's because the amount you financed will be lower.
+After all, you'll have paid a higher down payment.
 In this instance, a 650 credit score may be slightly better than a 720 credit score.
-However, your total interest rate will be higher and still cause you to pay more money over the life of a loan
+However, your total interest rate will be higher and still cause you to pay more money over the life of a loan.

 Increasing Your Credit Score is Crucial

 As you can see, your credit score of 650 influences just about every aspect of your mortgage.
 Unfortunately, even a factor as divergent from your credit score as APR will suffer.
 As a result, it is important to take steps to improve your credit rating right away.